-1001.5.3.1 Calculations.
-The liquid limit value is obtained by dividing the moisture percentage by the factor corresponding to the number of blows used to close the groove.
-The factors to be used for the range of 22 to 28 blows are tabulated below:
+The liquid limit is calculated per AASHTO T89 Method B, by multiplying the moisture percentage by the factor corresponding to the number of blows used to close the groove.
+The factors to be used for the range of 22 to 28 blows are tabulated below.
+These factors and calculations are found in AASHTO T89: